great-expectations/great_expectations/docs/terms/data_assistant.md

 ### Definition

-A Data Assistant is a utility that asks questions about your data, gathering information to describe what is observed, and then presents Metrics and proposes Expectations based on the answers.
+A Data Assistant is a utility that asks questions about your data, gathering information to describe what is observed, and then presents <TechnicalTag tag="metric" text="Metrics" /> and proposes <TechnicalTag tag="expectation" text="Expectations" /> based on the answers.

 ### Features and promises

-Data Assistants allow you to introspect multiple Batches and create an Expectation Suite from the aggregated Metrics of those Batches.
+Data Assistants allow you to introspect multiple <TechnicalTag tag="batch" text="Batches" /> and create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> from the aggregated Metrics of those Batches.
 They provide convenient, visual representations of the generated Expectations to assist with identifying outliers in the corresponding parameters.
-They are convenient to access from your Data Context, and provide an excellent starting point for building Expectations or performing initial data exploration.
+They are convenient to access from your <TechnicalTag tag="data_context" text="Data Context" />, and provide an excellent starting point for building Expectations or performing initial data exploration.

 ### Relationships to other objects

-A Data Assistant implements a pre-configured Rule Based Profiler in order to create an Expectation Suite based on the introspection of the Batch or Batches contained in a provided Batch Request.
+A Data Assistant implements a pre-configured <TechnicalTag tag="profiler" text="Rule Based Profiler" /> in order to gather Metrics and propose an Expectation Suite based on the introspection of the Batch or Batches contained in a provided <TechnicalTag tag="batch_request" text="Batch Request" />.

 ## Use cases